8 Ways to Define Your Vision of Success as You Add Yet Another Year Over 60

-As the early months of 2019 pass by quickly, it’s easy to forget or set aside the practice of self-reflection, which helps define a consistent personal philosophy, including your values and beliefs – the basis for defining success.
+As the early months of new year pass by quickly, it’s easy to forget or set aside the practice of self-reflection, which helps define a consistent personal philosophy, including your values and beliefs – the basis for defining success.

 In order to become more conscious about what constitutes personal success, the following are eight tips to consider after the holiday season.

 No matter how you define excellence, it is important to be mindful – to be present – in thought, word, and deed.
 This is the simplest definition of excellence.
 Your behavior, conversations, and interactions with others can be defined as excellent when you engage with consciousness.